 - This has been empirically demonstrated , .

-- Full disclosure: I am a figshare advisor.
+- Edit 2019-09-26: As of September I am no longer advisor at any company including figshare.
+Full disclosure: I am a figshare advisor.
 If you ask me which one should you pick between figshare and Zenodo, my answer will be biased.

 - Make file(s) confidential is an option for when only metadata should be made publicly available.
 In software engineering research, we are likely to never use it.